stevebrownlee/learn-ops-api/README.md

 ./createdb.sh
 ```

+> For Mac, if you get feedback that `psql command not found`, add the following to your PATH in your shell initialization file _(.bashrc or .zshrc)_.
+Make sure the version is correct.
+You may not have version 10 of Postgres.
+If you don't, determine your version and replace the 10.
+>
+>    ```
+>    /Applications/Postgres.app/Contents/Versions/10/bin
+>    ```

 ### Seed the Database

 In the main directory there is a bash script that you can run to create the tables and seed some data.
 You can run it with the command below.